melowntech/workshop/index.rst

 ########################################

-VTS 3D Geospatial Software Stack is an open source solution developed by `Melown Technologies <https://www.melown.com>`_ for streaming and interactive rendering of 3D geospatial content.
-It is a client-server architecture with C++ Linux backend components and JavaScript and C++ frontend libraries for Web, Linux, MacOS and iOS development.
+VTS 3D Geospatial Software Stack is a state-of-the-art, full-stack open source platform for 3D geospatial application development.
+It consists of 3D streaming backend components and of JavaScript and C++ frontend libraries, providing for interactive 3D rendering of geospatial content on the Web, on the desktop or on mobile.
+VTS is designed and engineered at `Melown Technologies <https://www.melown.com>`_ .

 ..
   VTS 3D Stack works with data in various formats (see